xgironx/ruby-cli-lab/personal_finance.md

 ## Features

-Users should be able to enter their transactions (which have an payee, an amount, a date, and a category).
+Users should be able to enter their transactions (which have a payee, an amount, a date, and a category).
 They can see a list of all transactions, edit / delete transactions, and see their current balance.